ryanlsmith142/ryanlsmith142/README.md

 About Me:

 - Lived in the beautiful country of Colombia for 2 years
-- Former Explosive Detection Dog Hanlder in The Marine Corps
+- Former Explosive Detection Dog Handler in The Marine Corps
 - Worked at the U.S Embassy in Baghdad as a dog handler.
 - Graduated from Codeup (Software Development Career Accelerator based in San Antonio, TX)
 - Trains service dogs for a non-profit on the side for veterans with PTSD